Fleet Enema (Sodium Phosphates)

 - Talk with your doctor about drinking lots of fluids and other ways to prevent fluid loss.
 If you have a lot of fluid loss, you may have more side effects from Fleet (sodium phosphates enema).

 - Tell your doctor if you have too much sweat, fluid loss, throwing up, diarrhea, not hungry, or more thirst.

 - Talk with your doctor before you drink alcohol.

 - If you have rectal bleeding or you do not have a bowel movement after using Fleet (sodium phosphates enema), talk with your doctor.

-- Very bad and sometimes deadly kidney and heart problems have rarely happened in people using these products to treat hard stools (constipation).
+- Very bad kidney and heart problems have rarely happened in people using these products to treat constipation.
+Sometimes, this has been deadly.
 Most of the time, this happened when people used more of Fleet (sodium phosphates enema) than they were told.
-Do not use more than 1 dose of this drug in 24 hours.
+Do not use more than 1 dose of Fleet (sodium phosphates enema) in 24 hours.
 If you do not pass a stool after a dose of Fleet (sodium phosphates enema), do not use another product that has sodium phosphate in it within 24 hours.
 Call your doctor to find out what to do.

 - This medicine may cause harm if swallowed.
 If Fleet (sodium phosphates enema) is swallowed, call a doctor or poison control center right away.

 - If you are 65 or older, use Fleet (sodium phosphates enema) with care.
 You could have more side effects.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using Fleet (sodium phosphates enema) while you are pregnant.